Search

 2. Employment tribunals will have the power, where a claim for sexual harassment is successful, to increase compensation awarded to the claimant by making an uplift of up to 25%.

-This will place a positive obligation on employers to prevent sexual harassment and is likely to raise the standards that employment tribunals expect from employers.
+This places a positive obligation on employers to prevent sexual harassment.
+The Employment Rights Act strengthens that duty by requiring employers to take all reasonable steps to prevent sexual harassment.
+This is expected to come in in October 2026 and is likely to raise the standards that employment tribunals expect from employers.

 Employers need to act now